scroll top

 Once the recycler has enough silver, they will collect it together and melt down the miscellaneous items.
 What happens next depends on what sort of business the recycler is in.

-Some silver recyclers sell their silver to other businesses who need silver for their products.
+Some silver recyclers sell their silver to other businesses that need silver for their products.
 In these cases, the recycler will pour the molten silver into a mold (such as a bar mold, or an ingot mold) and let it cool.
 They will then sell this silver according to its current spot price to another business.
 This usually yields a relatively small profit margin for the recycler.

 Other silver recyclers are in the business of using their reclaimed silver for their own products.
 In those cases, they may pour the melted silver directly into the required mold, or they may store it in bar form until it is needed.